 Kentucky Sublease Agreement

-A Kentucky sublease agreement is a legal contract that allows a tenant, referred to as the “Sublessor,” to rent out all or a portion of their rental property to another tenant, known as the “Sublessee” or “subtenant”.
-This arrangement binds both parties to the terms of the original lease, while the Sublessor remains responsible for the original lease obligations until it terminates.
+A Kentucky sublease agreement represents a legal contract that enables a tenant, referred to as the “Sublessor,” to rent out all or part of their rental property to another tenant, known as the “Sublessee” or “subtenant.”
+Furthermore, this sublease arrangement binds both parties to the terms of the original lease.
+Additionally, the Sublessor maintains responsibility for all original lease obligations until the Kentucky sublease contract terminates.

 Kentucky Sublease Agreement